 The Baltinglass Abbey is not manned by staff from the OPW and only a rudimentary sign at the entrance gives any information about the site.
-The site is next to a modern church (St. Mary’s Church) and I arrived on a Saturday as the congregation was deep in preparations for the annual harvest feast.
-The parishioners are very proud of both the ruins as well as the new modern church and gave me an extensive tour of both.
+The site is next to a modern church (St. Mary’s Church), and we arrived on a Saturday as the congregation was deep in preparations for the annual harvest feast.
+The parishioners are very proud of both the ruins as well as the modern church and gave us an extensive tour of both.

-One of the parishioners (Mr. Abraham Carpenter) spoke up and indicated he had a booklet about the site and wanted me to have it (the booklet is called Baltinglass and Its Abbey by The Rev. Canon Claude Chavasse).
-I was to follow him in my rental car to his house, which was “just over there” – a flourish of the arm in the general direction of the town.
+One of the parishioners spoke up and indicated he had a booklet about the site and wanted us to have it (the booklet is called Baltinglass and Its Abbey by The Rev. Canon Claude Chavasse).
+We were to follow him in our rental car to his house, which was “just over there” – a flourish of the arm in the general direction of the town.

-From the booklet, I learned that The Baltinglass Abbey was completed in the 12thCentury in the Irish Romanesque style.
-At one point in time, the Baltinglass Abbey was one of the richest in all of Ireland and one of the richest in all of Europe.
+From the booklet, I learned that Baltinglass Abbey was completed in the 12th century in the Irish Romanesque style.
+At one time, it was not only one of the richest in all of Ireland but one of the wealthiest in all of Europe.

 The Rock of Cashel

 Few sites in Ireland have as much historical significance as the Rock of Cashel.
 On this site above the Tipperary plain, St. Patrick converted and baptized the King of Munster in the 5thcentury.
 For centuries, the Rock was the seat for the Kings of Munster – and was fought over by the various Celtic tribes.

 We arrived before the posted the opening time, but the gates were already open.
 This ring fort is completely intact (restored in the mid-1800s) and offers incredible 360 degree views of the surrounding countryside.
 Grianan, like other ring forts, just feels so ancient.